Finger vibrato: Keyboard instruments

 Finger vibrato is also a standard part of clavichord technique, known as Bebung.

 Until the first half of the 20th century, the clavichord was the only keyboard instrument on which finger vibrato was possible.
 In 1928, Maurice Martenot—inspired by his experience as a cellist—invented the Ondes Martenot, which featured a keyboard that the player could rock back and forth laterally.

 Other finger vibrato techniques may also be used on pressure-sensitive electronic keyboards with appropriate sounds and patches.
 For example, some Rodgers digital church organs have an optional voice for the upper keyboard that provides a solo trumpet with velocity-sensitive volume and pressure-sensitive pitch, so a skilled player can play a realistic trumpet solo.
 Some 2010s and 2020s MIDI controllers and synthesizer keyboards have pressure or aftertouch sensors which sense if the player is continuing to press down a key after the initial striking; on some synth module patches (sounds), continued pressure on a key triggers an electronic vibrato effect, in imitation of the expressive vocal, bowed strings, or wind technique of adding vibrato to a held note.

 On accordion, vibrato-type effects can be produced using movements of the bellows, changes in bellows pressure, or by rocking the fingers on a key.

 Wind instruments

 Finger vibrato is used on several woodwind instruments, in both classical and traditional music.
 In Baroque music, it was called flattement in French and used, usually on long notes, on the Baroque flute and recorder, and noted in the writings of Jacques-Martin Hotteterre and Michel Corrette.
-In Irish music, it is used on the uillean pipes and pennywhistle.
+In Irish music, it is used on the uilleann pipes and pennywhistle.
 In contemporary terms this technique is more usually referred to as a "timbral trill".